 The school will keep a small stock of paracetamol.
 All other medication must be supplied by the parent/carer in the original pharmacist's container clearly labelled and include details of possible side effects eg manufacturer's instructions and/or patient information.

-A small stock of standard paracetamol, ibuprofen and antihistamine will be kept by the school for administration if symptoms develop during the school day.
-Ibuprofen and antihistamine will only be given with parental consent.
+A small stock of standard paracetamol and antihistamine will be kept by the school for administration if symptoms develop during the school day.
+Antihistamine will only be given with parental consent.